 All District high school students are required to receive 1.5 credits of physical education prior to graduation.
-These 1.5 credits must be earned over three separate years.

 Waivers, exemptions, or substitutions for physical education courses are not granted.
 Students shall be moderately to vigorously active for at least 50% of class time during all physical education class sessions dependent on the activity/unit.
 All physical education classes are taught by licensed teachers who are certified to teach physical education and shall receive professional development on a yearly basis.